 - I found that even though quartered tomatoes seemed too big for a Rotel-type product, they cooked down so much in the 10 minutes that when I tried it with chopped tomatoes, it came out more like a chunky sauce, so I'm recommending simply quartering the tomatoes.

-- 1 TB. canning salt
+- 1 tablespoon canning salt or pure sea salt

-- 1 tsp. black pepper
+- 1 teaspoon black pepper

-- 1 tsp. dry oregano
+- 1 teaspoon dried oregano leaves

-- ½ tsp. coriander
+- 1/2 teaspoon coriander

 - Wash, core, peel and quarter tomatoes.
 Add to a large stockpot.